ShadowVanguard00/MTKDFusion/README.md

 # MTKDFusion
-MTKDFusion: Multi-teacher knowledge distillation for infrared and visible image fusion
+This is the code repository for the paper titled "MTKDFusion: Multi-teacher Knowledge Distillation for Infrared and Visible Image Fusion".